kodecocodes/i9t/custom-segues/custom-segues.markdown

 ## Create a Custom Segue

-You'll now create your own custom segue to replace that Drop segue.
+You'll now create your own custom segue to replace DropSegue.
 Appropriately for a fish, you'll create a Scale transition animation, where the fish photo will scale in on presentation.

 The hard part about all this is the terminology.
 You will be using protocols with very long names, which can be quite daunting, but familiar if you've used Custom Transition Animations.